MyCryptoCheckout/wordpress/readme.txt

 4. Visit the currencies tab
 5. Set up one or more currencies
 6. Visit your WooCommerce payment gateway settings.
 The instructions included in receipt e-mails are taken from the WC MCC gateway instructions text boxes.
-7. Visit your EasyDigitalDownloads payment gateway settings.
+7. Or visit your EasyDigitalDownloads payment gateway settings.
 The instructions included in receipt e-mails can be included using the {mcc_instructions} e-mail tag.
 The text is taken from the EDD MCC payment gateway instructions text boxes.

+View a detailed step-by-step <a href="https://mycryptocheckout.com/doc/installation/">installation guide</a>

 == Screenshots ==